What to do if…

 -

-Send one calm boundary in writing and stop there.
+Send one calm boundary in writing.

-Example meaning: “I’m currently off sick and not well enough to attend a meeting.
+You can write: “I’m currently off sick and not well enough to attend a meeting.
 Please email me the purpose, agenda, and any documents.
 Please coordinate through HR while I’m absent, and I’ll respond when I’m able.” -

-Ask what kind of meeting it is (this matters).
+Ask what kind of meeting it is.

 - a return-to-work planning discussion

-- an investigatory meeting (fact-finding)
+- an investigatory meeting

 - a disciplinary hearing